squeaky-pl/pystacia/doc/source/misc.rst

 Subclassing Image class
 -----------------------

-Any factory function inside Pystcia can accept optional factory parameter specifying class or function to be used when instantiating objects.
+Any factory function inside Pystacia can accept optional factory parameter specifying class or function to be used when instantiating objects.

 >>> from pystacia import Image